genesisdotnet/genesis/README.md

 Here is the <b>mssql</b> executor being used to populate a few ObjectGraphs for the other executors:
 ![alt text](https://github.com/genesisdotnet/genesis/blob/master/docs/images/exec_mssql.png?raw=true "Execution Example")

-At this point, any other executor (Generator / Output) would have ObjectGraphs that contained some schema.
+At this point, any other executor (OutputExecutor / Output) would have ObjectGraphs that contained some schema.

 Lets create some <b>P</b>lain <b>O</b>ld <b>C</b># <b>O</b>bjects.
 (Pocos)
 * <i>If you'll notice, there is an executor listed from the scan called <b>pocos</b>.</i>